 Herbaceous Tours offers a unique opportunity to actually meet farmers and vintners.
-We take you to farms; vineyards and food producers where you will experience meeting and talking to the people producing the product, be it wine, cheese, oysters, small goods, salmon, abalone, chocolates, olive oil and a host of other wonderful Tasmanian produce.
+They take you to farms; vineyards and food producers where you will experience meeting and talking to the people producing the product, be it wine, cheese, oysters, small goods, salmon, abalone, chocolates, olive oil and a host of other wonderful Tasmanian produce.

 You will also see some spectacular Tasmanian scenery, learn some local history and taste amazing food.

-We also offer personalized day tours to many iconic spots all over Tasmania, maybe a day trip to historic Oatlands with the largest collection of Georgian buildings in Australia, or a trip to the beautiful Derwent Valley and Mt Field National Park, the far south to the Tahune Airwalk, Hastings Caves or the Ida Bay Railway, the choices are endless!
+They also offer personalized day tours to many iconic spots all over Tasmania, maybe a day trip to historic Oatlands with the largest collection of Georgian buildings in Australia, or a trip to the beautiful Derwent Valley and Mt Field National Park, the far south to the Tahune Airwalk, Hastings Caves or the Ida Bay Railway, the choices are endless!

 Adventure and Outdoors Tours Australian Tourism Accreditation Basic Cultural and Theme Tours Food & Wine Food and Wine Tours Full Day Half Day or Less Land - Motorised Nature & Wildlife Nature and wildlife Non Smoking Public Toilet Sightseeing Tours Tourism Council Australia Visitor Information Centre Water - Motorised

 The Huon and Channel day tour is a firm favorite as it provides local produce and the opportunity to learn some local history as well as spectacular scenery.
-Cheese, chocolate, honey and cider is on the menu with this tour.
-We visit Mt Nelson, the Channel Heritage Museum, Margate train for morning tea, Nutpatch chocolate, Grandvewe Sheep’s Cheese, the Honey House and Willie Smith Cider.
+Cheese, chocolate, and cider is on the menu with this tour.
+They visit Mt Nelson, the Channel Heritage Museum, Margate train for morning tea, Nutpatch chocolate, Grandvewe Sheep’s Cheese, the Honey House and Willie Smith Cider.
 Pick up and drop off is from your local hotel.